josephanimate2021/ArchipelagoOoA/README.md

 # ArchipelagoOoA
 Updates to and maintenance of the Oracle of Ages APWorld.

 This is a re-hosting of the [code originally developed by SenPierre](https://github.com/SenPierre/ArchipelagoOoA).
-I'm not able to simply fork because I started work from a compatibility update created by Ishigh1.
+I'm not able to simply fork because I started work from a compatibility update created by Ishigh1 which was only posted in discord, not on github.

 ## Updates